 Must be secured off the neck and away from the face.
 Students in ballet class are asked to have hair pinned up in a bun or as secure as possible.

-Little Learners I and II: Girls must wear solid pink or purple leotards with pink tights.
+Little Learners I and II / Little Tappers: Girls must wear solid pink or purple leotards with pink tights.
 Individual tutu or skirts may be worn but are not a requirement.
+We recommend tank or cap sleeves.
 Boys should wear a white top with black dance pants.

-Jazz/Hip-Hop Levels I and II : Girls must wear solid blue or black leotards with black tights, dance pants/leggings, or shorts.
+Jazz/Hip-Hop Levels I and II : Girls must wear solid pink or black leotards (level I) and solid black or royal blue (level II) with black tights, dance pants/leggings, or shorts.
 Boys should wear a black top with black dance pants or shorts.

 Little Learners: Girls should wear pink split sole ballet slippers.
 Boys should wear white or black split sole ballet slippers.